dotnet/arcade-services/src/ProductConstructionService/Readme.md

 Once the resources are created and configured, go to the newly created User Assigned Managed Identity.
 Copy the Client ID, and paste it in the correct appconfig.json, under `ManagedIdentityClientId`

+We're currently not able to give the PCS Managed Identity the Kusto permissions it needs with bicep (we're working on getting the needed Role ID), so do this manually:
+ - Go to the Kusto Cluster, and select the database you want the MI to have access to
+ - Go to permissions -> Add -> Viewer and select the newly created PCS Managed Identity

 The last part is setting up the pipeline:
  - Make sure all of the resources referenced in the yaml have the correct names
  - Make sure the variable group referenced in the yaml points to the new Key Vault